csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 user.**

-If Google Fonts isn’t your only render-blocking resource, if and you’re violating any of the other principles for fast CSS (e.g. if you’re `@import`ing your Google Fonts CSS file), then your mileage will vary.
-These optimisations are most beneficial on project where Google Fonts is posing on of your biggest performance bottlenecks.
+If Google Fonts isn’t your only render-blocking resource, if and you’re violating any of the other [principles for fast CSS](https://csswizardry.com/2018/11/css-and-network-performance/) (e.g. if you’re `@import`ing your Google Fonts CSS file), then your mileage will vary.
+These optimisations are most beneficial on project where Google Fonts is posing one of your biggest performance bottlenecks.

 ## Google Fonts Async Snippet